 - Found on and adjacent to coral reefs, usually in areas with sandy seafloor.

 - Oviparous, or egg-laying, species; female lays large, dark brown or purplish black egg cases.

-- Juvenile will begin feeding on its own in the protected reef shallows.
+- Juveniles will begin feeding on their own in the protected reef shallows.

 - Nocturnal; rests on the ocean bottom during the day.